ExinOne/ExinCore/README.md

 - **Fast**: API to exchanges trade, complete the transaction within 1 second.
 - **Cross-chain**：ExinCore can support all assets supported by the Mixin Network, now support `BTC` `ETH` `BCH` `EOS` `USDT` and so on.

 ## Create Order

-To exchange 10USDT to BTC, send a 10USDT transfer to ExinCore (61103d28-3ac2-44a2-ae34-bd956070dab1) with base64 encoded MessagePack data as the memo.
+To exchange 10 USDT to BTC, send a 10 USDT transfer to ExinCore (61103d28-3ac2-44a2-ae34-bd956070dab1) with base64 encoded MessagePack data as the memo.
 Example:

 https://mixin.one/pay?recipient=61103d28-3ac2-44a2-ae34-bd956070dab1&asset=815b0b1a-2764-3736-8faa-42d694fa620a&amount=10&trace=2c89ae40-ed6c-11e8-82ee-1b1d15485280&memo=gaFBsMbQxygmJEKbjg3Z0Ztlkvo=

 ### Transfer